HKJPN/markdown-editor/docs/ipad-manual.md

 ```

 Subscripts and superscripts are not supported in standard Markdown.
 However, by using HTML tags as shown above, you can maintain compatibility and ensure they display correctly across most environments.

+### 4-6.
+Inserting Footnotes

+You can add notes, supplementary explanations, or references to your text.
+This feature is available only via direct Markdown typing.
+For details on formatting footnotes in scientific reports, please refer to the [Guide to Markdown for Scientific Writing](https://github.com/HKJPN/markdown-editor/blob/main/docs/scientific-writing.md).

+* **In the body text:** Insert a footnote reference like `[^note]` or `[^1]` where you want the footnote to appear.
+(Labels can contain alphanumeric characters, hyphens, and underscores.)
+* **Footnote definition:** Type `[^note]: Your footnote text here` anywhere in the document (placing them at the end of the document is recommended).

+**💡 How they are displayed**<br>
+In the Preview panel and exported files (such as Viewers), footnotes are automatically sequentially numbered (1, 2...) based on their first appearance in the body text, regardless of the label used.
+They are collected at the bottom of the page, creating bi-directional links that allow you to jump between the reference and the footnote content.

 ---